 Check your phone number list (phonenum.txt) on SD card, be sure they are correct.
-Be sure your account has enough operating funds
+Be sure your cellular account has enough operating funds and is set up for both texting and voice.

 Unit will not receive control message or listen-in calls: